jose-ambrosioo/network_design_and_implementation/README.md

 <br>• Apply Extended ACL to deny Internet packets to Vlan 10
 <br>• Configure GRE Tunnel from Headquarters (s0/0/0) to Branch A
 <br>• Configure GRE Tunnel from BRANCH-A (s0/0/0) to Branch-B
-<br>• Configure and check NAT pool overload in MATRIZ
+<br>• Configure and check NAT pool overload in Headquarters/MATRIZ
 <br>• Configure ACL on Matrix to allow internet access to the company
-<br>• Configure DNS and register hosts in MATRIZ
+<br>• Configure DNS and register hosts in Headquarters/MATRIZ
 <br>• Configure PPPoE from ISP2 to BRANCH